This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 We found this in the narrative of Microsoft's 2016 Annual Report, which provides a glimpse of where the company sees itself in the emerging global transformation from the information age, to the artificial intelligence/machine learning age:

 Earlier in this letter, I described the transformational opportunities that lie ahead, particularly in the realm of digital intelligence.
 We're growing today's core businesses and technologies, incubating for the future and investing in long-term computing breakthroughs.
 Within our research labs we're hard at work on advanced machine learning - artificial intelligence - that will produce forewarnings that can put an end to distracted driving and one day identify a crisis like Zika before it happens.
 Quantum computing, theorized for decades by some of the world's greatest minds as a way to harness the very building blocks of matter and energy for unimaginable computing capabilities and intelligence, is emerging today as a feasible technology.
 Its realization will bring new power to cure disease and address global challenges like climate change.
-Our people and partners right now are solving the hard problems of experimental and theoretical physics, mathematics, and computer science that will accelerate quantum computing's becoming a reality.
+Our people and partners right now are solving the hard problems of experimental and theoretical physics, mathematics, and computer science that will accelerate quantum computing becoming a reality.

 And that brings us right back to our mission - to empower every person and every organization on the planet to achieve more.